Health checks for Network Load Balancer target groups - Elastic Load Balancing

 If a target becomes unhealthy, the load balancer sends a TCP RST for packets received on the client connections associated with the target, unless the unhealthy target triggers the load balancer to fail open.

 If target groups don't have a healthy target in an enabled Availability Zone, we remove the IP address for the corresponding subnet from DNS so that requests cannot be routed to targets in that Availability Zone.
 If all targets fail health checks at the same time in all enabled Availability Zones, the load balancer fails open.
+Network Load Balancers will also fail open when you have an empty target group.
 The effect of the fail open is to allow traffic to all targets in all enabled Availability Zones, regardless of their health status.

 If a target group is configured with HTTPS health checks, its registered targets fail health checks if they support only TLS 1.3.
 These targets must support an earlier version of TLS, such as TLS 1.2.